Look, it cannot be seen – it is beyond form.

 The connection with Retreat is clear: “Waiting means holding back” and not reacting.
 “Danger lies ahead” so you must be aware of it.
 “Being firm and strong, one does not fall into it” and “the meaning is that one does not become perplexed or bewildered” observing inferior energies.

 “Waiting in the meadow” Wilhelm advises “It furthers one to abide in what endures.”
-Why a meadow?
-What endures and in relation to what else?
-I will leave those questions as they are.

 I write like this is a magazine column.
 With research, references, and a lot of time.
 If you like it, perhaps you would support me.